An 11-year-old's clever 'ice cold beer' sign sure got the cops' attention

 "Quite honestly, once our officers got there they found it quite ingenious," Lt.
 Tony Ferderber told CNN.

-After all, the evidence was right of them: If you look closely enough you can see a tiny "root" written above "BEER" on his sign.
+After all, the evidence was right in front of them: If you look closely enough you can see a tiny "root" written above "BEER" on his sign.

 Of course, mom and dad helped with the marketing campaign.